Search features

 Suzanne N. McDanel Email Email More info More Info

 PSYC 290.
 STUDIES IN PSYCHOLOGY.
 This course, which varies each semester, involves the examination of different areas of psychology with a focus on new areas not covered in regular coursework.
-Offered periodically, semester course, one, two or three hours.
+Offered periodically, one, two or three hours.

 a section of the STUDIES IN PSYCHOLOGY course in Psychology - PSYC